SC

 Position Description

 Duties for the position include assisting the head coach in all aspects of the program (practices, games, recruiting, conditioning, overseeing academics, etc.).
 Collegiate playing and/or coaching experience preferred.
 Recruiting experience and pitching experience encouraged but not required.
 Good character & communication skills, self-motivation, and leadership skills are essential.
 Position compensated with graduate studies, housing, coaching & meal stipend.
+Graduate assistant coaches are expected to engage with diverse student body by residing on campus, regularly dining in the cafeteria and attending student-centered activities and events.

 Position begins Fall 2024